 There is actually no evidence that serotonin deficiency is even a thing, let alone that it causes depression.

 Blood tests show only blood levels of serotonin, not brain levels, which is where serotonin would affect mood, and which are impossible to test.
-Some say you can never have too much of a good thing… and though these drugs come with sometimes life threatening dangers, a likelihood of challenging side effects, and often dangerous withdrawals, they can treat many of the symptoms of depression and other mood disorders… aka, they may help you feel better.
-If you’ve suffered with depression, you know that sometimes, feeling better is necessary to survival.
+Some say you can never have too much of a good thing… and though these drugs come with sometimes life-threatening dangers, a likelihood of challenging side effects, and often dangerous withdrawals, they can treat many of the symptoms of depression and other mood disorders… aka, they may help you feel better.
+If you’ve suffered from depression, you know that sometimes, feeling better is necessary to survive.

-The mechanisms by which SSRIs and SNRIs work is still not well understood, and serious side-effects and withdrawals are common.
-I took an SNRI for physical pain for two months, and went through eighteen months of serious withdrawal.
-This was after suffering uncomfortable physical, mental and emotional side effects; effects that are disturbing common and frequently severe.
+The mechanisms by which SSRIs and SNRIs work are still not well understood, and serious side-effects and withdrawals are common.
+I took an SNRI for physical pain for two months and went through eighteen months of serious withdrawal.
+This was after suffering uncomfortable physical, mental, and emotional side effects; effects that are disturbing common and frequently severe.

 If you do wish to increase your serotonin levels without exposing yourself to these dangers, there are natural alternatives that can also help you cope with symptoms — aka that can help you feel better, now.
 That can give you the time you need to make long term, positive changes in your life!
 The first is…